karansikka1/Foodx/README.md

 The training data consists of 101733 images from 211 classes.
 The training data is collected from web images and consists of noisy labels.

 ### Validation Data
 The validation data consists of 10323 images from 211 classes.
-The test data is collected from web images and then annotated.
+The test data is collected from web images and the labels are human verified.
 It does not contain noisy labels.

 ### Test Data
 The training data consists of 24088 images from 211 classes.
-The test data is collected from web images and then annotated.
+The test data is collected from web images and the labels are human verified.
 It does not contain noisy labels.

 ## Data Download and Format
 [Annotations](https://food-x.s3.amazonaws.com/annot.tar) (2.6 MB)